drepkovsky/k-site/README.md

 # k-site

-KSite is a modular, react component library used for an easier static page creation.
+KSite is a modular, react component library used for an easier production of single page websites.
-KSite was build upon styled-components library.
+KSite was build upon styled-components.

 ## Install